linkarzu/linkarzu.github.io/_posts/macos/2025-01-16-ubersitch-simple-bar.md

 brew install --cask ubersicht
 ```

-- I then configured Ubersicht's preferences (right click on the macOS menu bar)
+- I then configured uebersicht's preferences (right click on the macOS menu bar)
   so that it's widgets folders points to
   `~/github/dotfiles-latest/ubersicht/widgets`